padiaankur/padiaankur.github.io/README.md

 ## About me

-I am a Director at Liberty Mutual Insurance focusing on Machine Learning (ML) and Natural Language Processing (NLP), where my responsibilities involve contributing and guiding teams to develop state-of-the-art solutions applicable across for the enterprise.
+I am a Director at Liberty Mutual Insurance, focusing on Machine Learning (ML) and Natural Language Processing (NLP).
+My responsibilities involve contributing to and guiding teams in the development of state-of-the-art solutions applicable across the enterprise.

-Previously, I was a senior research scientist at Philips Research North America, where I focused on designing and implementing NLP algorithms for problems related to clinical domain.
+Previously, I worked as a senior research scientist at Philips Research North America, where I concentrated on designing and implementing NLP algorithms for problems related to the clinical domain.

-I received my PhD in Computer Science from University of Maryland, Baltimore County.
-My PhD dissertation focused on developing ML and NLP algorithms to improve the quality of knowledge graphs.
-I was advised by Prof. [Tim Finin](https://redirect.cs.umbc.edu/~finin/) and Prof. [Francis Ferraro](https://redirect.cs.umbc.edu/~ferraro/).
+I earned my PhD in Computer Science from the University of Maryland, Baltimore County.
+My PhD dissertation was centered around developing ML and NLP algorithms to enhance the quality of knowledge graphs.
+I was under the guidance of Prof. [Tim Finin](https://redirect.cs.umbc.edu/~finin/) and Prof. [Francis Ferraro](https://redirect.cs.umbc.edu/~ferraro/).

 ## Recent News